Ruth-Kaz/ruth-kaz/README.md

 Stay tuned for updates on my coding projects!
 I'm constantly exploring new ideas and pushing the boundaries of creativity and technology.

 ## Get in Touch  💌
 I'm always open to collaboration and conversation.
-Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/ruthykaz), and let's connect!
+Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/ruthykaz)!